 Carbon Design System is IBM's open-source design system for products and experiences that are built on the IBM design language.

 Human Interface Guidelines is an Apple Design System that provides in-depth UI resources and practical information for all of their platforms.

 Grommet, developed by Hewlett-Packard, is a design system that can assist you in embracing atomic design methods and building a library that meets your requirements.

 Mailchimp's design system emphasizes bold and creative designs while also focusing on providing a consistent structure to the design language.

 Digital Telepathy is a web design firm.
 They have refined a results-driven design methodology over the years to iteratively improve the customer experience.

 Because the initial design system tools were not scalable, Zomato recently introduced Sushi, a new design system.
-With the Zomato app, it offers its users a new and improved experience.
+The Zomato app offers its users a new and improved experience.

 A Design System is far more sophisticated than simple style guides.
-Everything from colours to documentation is included.
+Everything from colors to documentation is included.
 A Design System essentially defines a common visual language for product teams.

 It expedites the design process.
 A System Design bridges the gap between the teams involved in creating a final product with consistent graphics standards, making it extremely simple to build websites from components.
 It functions as a rulebook for the design and development teams and is divided into the following sections: